joinbox/loopback-component-translations/README.md

 **Usage:**

 Install the package `loopback-comonent-translations` as an npm dependency.
-A working example con be found in the test directory.
+A working example can be found in the test directory.

 Crate a Loopback Module for the translations
 Register all properties you want to translate.